If you’ve asked me to surprise you with a vacation suggestion, you know that I am obsessed with Rocky Mountaineer.

-DAY 2: Travel onboard the Rocky Mountaineer from the coastal city of Vancouver to Kamloops, in the heart of British Columbia’s interior.
+- DAY 2: Travel onboard the Rocky Mountaineer from the coastal city of Vancouver to Kamloops, in the heart of British Columbia’s interior.
 On today’s journey you will see dramatic changes in scenery, from the lush green fields of the Fraser Valley, through forests and winding river canyons surrounded by the peaks of the Coast and Cascade Mountains, to the desert-like environment of the BC Interior.
 Highlights include the rushing waters of Hell’s Gate in the Fraser Canyon and the steep slopes and rock sheds along the Thompson River.
-Your day concludes as the Rocky Mountaineer travels along the shores of Kamloops Lake into Kamloops.
 Overnight in Kamloops.
 Please note that all accommodation in Kamloops is of moderate standard.
 Breakfast and lunch will be served onboard.

-DAY 3: Your journey continues north and east to the mighty Canadian Rockies and the province of Alberta.
-Once again you will be surrounded by dramatic scenery as you follow the banks of the North Thompson River through the Monashee and Cariboo Mountains, climbing ever nearer to the high peaks of the Continental Divide.
+- DAY 3: Your journey continues north and east to the mighty Canadian Rockies and the province of Alberta.
 Today’s highlights include Mount Robson, at 3,954 metres (12,972 feet) the highest peak in the Canadian Rockies, Pyramid Falls, and the climb over the Yellowhead Pass into Jasper National Park.
 Your rail journey ends this evening on arrival in the resort town of Jasper.
-Breakfast and lunch will be served onboard.
+Breakfast and lunch will be served onboard

-DAY 7: This morning you are free to explore beautiful Lake Louise on your own.
-After lunch, a half-day tour takes you into Yoho National Park to view some of its natural wonders.
-Among the attractions are the Spiral Tunnels, Emerald Lake and a natural rock bridge that spans the Kicking Horse River.
-At the end of the tour you will be transferred to Banff.
+DAY 7: Yoho National Park – Spiral Tunnels, Emerald Lake and a natural rock bridge that spans the Kicking Horse River.
 Overnight in Banff.

-DAY 8: Today you will have an entire day to spend exploring Banff National Park on your own.
+DAY 8: Banff National Park on your own.
 Optional activities include soaking in the mineral pools at Upper Hot Springs, enjoying a nature walk on nearby mountain trails, visiting Banff’s historic museums, cruising on Lake Minnewanka or playing a round of golf at The Fairmont Banff Springs.
 Overnight in Banff.

 DAY 10: Your vacation ends upon checkout from your Calgary hotel.